prophets-of-tron/into-the-woods/README.md

 Caleb Sacks – [@clabe45](https://twitter.com/clabe45)
 <!-- your name here -->

-Distributed under the MIT license.
+Distributed under the GNU GPLv3 license.
 See ``LICENSE`` for more information.

 ## Contributing